bkucharskiDev/SampleApp/README.md

 # SampleApp
 It's just sample application without any third libraries.
-It shows quality of air for selected station.
+It shows quality of air for selected polish station.